wfgemyd/Clojure_airlines/README.md

 # Clojure Airlines 🛫

-This Clojure program efficiently reads and processes flight data, offering personalized flight plans tailored to your preferences.
+This project forms a part of the Symbolic Computation course in the BSc (Hons) Computing program.
+Presented Clojure program efficiently reads and processes flight data, offering personalized flight plans tailored to your preferences.

 ## Overview